leabouffaut/BenchmarkDatasetCreator/README.md

 > * a recap annotation CSV file that will match previous datasets, e.g., https://zenodo.org/records/7525805

 ## How to get started
 The Benchmark Dataset Creator is Python-based code that can be run as an app (supported by Streamlit) that opens in the browser.
 The dataset-creating functions can also run directly in Python code (currently in dev; see user-defined parameters below).

+### General workflow to install the app
 To get started, we suggest the following steps:
 1) Create a work folder
 2) Create and activate a virtual environment in this folder with Python 3.9
 3) Download this repository and unzip it in the work folder; move the contents of the unzipped folder to the same level as your Venv.